BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training

 \section{Abstract}

 Electroencephalogram (EEG) signals are pivotal in providing insights into spontaneous brain activity, highlighting their significant importance in neuroscience research.
-However, the exploration of versatile EEG models is constrained by diverse data formats, outdated pre-training paradigms, and limited transfer learning methods, only leading to specialist models on single dataset.
-In this paper, we introduce EEGPT, the first generalist EEG foundation model designed to address these challenges.
-First, we propose an electrode-wise modeling strategy that treats each electrode as a fundamental unit, enabling the integration of diverse EEG datasets collected from up to 138 electrodes, amassing 37.5M pre-training samples.
-Second, we develop the first autoregressive EEG pre-trained model, moving away from traditional masked autoencoder approaches to a \textit{next signal prediction} task that better captures the sequential and temporal dependencies of EEG data.
-We also explore scaling laws with model up to 1.1B parameters — the largest in EEG research to date.
-Third, we introduce a multi-task transfer learning paradigm using a learnable electrode graph network that is shared across tasks, which for the first time confirms multi-task compatibility and synergy.
-As the first generalist EEG foundation model, EEGPT shows broad compatibility with various signal acquisition devices, subjects, and tasks.
+However, the exploration of versatile EEG models is constrained by diverse data formats, outdated pre-training paradigms, and limited transfer learning methods, only leading to specialist models on single dataset or subject.
+In this paper, we introduce BrainGPT, the first generalist EEG foundation model designed to address these challenges.
+First, we propose an electrode-wise modeling strategy that treats the data of each electrode as an independent sample, enabling the integration of diverse EEG datasets collected from nearly all commonly used electrodes, amassing 37.5M pre-training samples.
+Second, we develop the first autoregressive EEG foundation model, moving away from traditional masked autoencoder approaches to a next-token-prediction task that better captures the temporal dependencies of EEG data.
+We also explore scaling laws with model up to billion level parameters — the largest scale in EEG research to date.
+Third, we introduce a multi-task transfer learning paradigm based on a learnable electrode graph network that is shared across tasks, which for the first time confirms multi-task compatibility and synergy.
+As a generalist EEG foundation model, BrainGPT shows broad compatibility with various signal acquisition devices, subjects, and tasks.
 It supports up to 138 electrodes and any combination thereof as input.
 Furthermore, we simultaneously evaluate it on 5 distinct downstream tasks across 12 benchmarks.
-EEGPT consistently outperforms existing specialist models across all downstream tasks, with its effectiveness further validated through extensive ablation studies.
-This work sets a new direction for generalist EEG modeling, offering improved scalability, transferability, and adaptability for a wide range of EEG applications.
+BrainGPT consistently outperforms existing specialist models across all downstream tasks, with its effectiveness further validated through extensive ablation studies.
+This work sets a new direction for generalist EEG modeling, offering improved scalability and adaptability for a wide range of EEG applications.
 Both the training code and model checkpoints will be publicly available.